CedricNtwari/visit-burundi/README.md

 ## Content

 - I used this website (<https://favicon.io/>) to generate the browser tab icon, for learning purposes.
+- I used Google Fonts (<https://fonts.google.com/?query=la>) to get Lazio fonts to style this website

 ## Key topics covered here